 Simon is currently developing Chekhov’s Platonov for Lucid and recently developed a project for the National Theatre of Wales.

-Bernard Kops was born in the East End of London of Dutch-Jewish of working class parents in 1926.
+Bernard Kops was born in the East End of London to Dutch-Jewish working class parents in 1926.
 He achieved international recognition with his first play, THE HAMLET OF STEPNEY GREEN which was performed all over the world.

-Brydie is a displaced Australian writer, performer and professional bangthropologist living in London and complaining about the weather exactly the same amount as every other Australian living in London.
+Brydie is a displaced Australian writer and occasional performer living in London and complaining about the weather exactly the same amount as every other Australian living in London.

 In 2016, Liz’s play THON MAN MOLIERE was directed by Tony Cownie at The Royal Lyceum Edinburgh and in 2015, WHAT GOES AROUND made its way around Scotland’s theatres.
 She held the prestigious post of Scots Makar from 2011-16, which took her around the world.